rolodexter/CivilAirspace/docs/Drone_Operator_App.md

   - **Remote ID Status Monitoring**: Track whether the drone is broadcasting a valid Remote ID during flight.
   - **LAANC Authorization Status**: Monitor whether flights in controlled airspace have received proper authorization.

+### Data Ownership Tracking
+- Drone operators can view their share of ownership in each dataset they generate through the app.
+The app also provides insights into potential earnings from data sales or licensing agreements facilitated by the network.

+### Operator Rewards
+- Drone operators earn additional rewards for maintaining compliance with network standards and contributing high-quality data.
+These rewards are distributed in CIVIL tokens and can be tracked through the app’s earnings dashboard.

 ## Technical Requirements

 ### Device Compatibility